 Without minimizing the often devastating personal and interpersonal outcomes of mindless behaviors during a mood extreme, it's important to consider the inherent, if unanchored, strength and richness of the bipolar client's changing emotional weather.
 While it is conventionally appropriate for a psychiatrist to diagnose and treat (hypo)manic-depressive cycles with mood-stabilizing medications, I submit that unusual and overwhelming sensitivity is at the core of the bipolar client's inner experience, and that courageous awareness can and must be cultivated during treatment by the non-prescribing therapist.

-Therapy with me explores the tragic logic of bipolar clients shutting down to, and then exaggerated experience and expression of, what are at heart authentic and trustworthy feelings.
-Feelings, whether valenced positively or negatively, are crucial to relate to early, plainly, and often; when they are refused, they go dormant to depression and then explode forth in mania.
-For the bipolar client, the more vulnerable aspects of feelings and situations -- the in-between where there's lots of subtlety and uncertainty -- are uncomfortable, and therefore bypassed/ignored to powerful extremes.
-With insight and training in mindfulness and awareness practices, mood swings can slow down, subtle and strong feelings can be met, and genuine sensitivity to sad and joyful times alike can be channeled into more courageous and healthy expression.
+Therapy with me explores the tragic logic of bipolar-diagnosed clients shunting then unleashing what are essentially authentic and trustworthy feelings.
+Feelings, whether deemed positive or negative, are useful if not crucial to relate to early, plainly, often; when they are dammed, they go dormant to depression and will eventually explode forth in rage or mania.
+For the bipolar client, the more vulnerable aspects of feelings and situations -- the in-between where there's lots of subtlety and uncertainty -- are uncomfortable, often described as boring/pointless, and therefore bypassed/ignored to powerful extremes.
+With insight and training in mindfulness and awareness practices, mood swings slow down, subtle and strong feelings can be met, and sensitivity to sad and joyful experiences can manifest in courageous and healthy expression.

-Good therapy will encourage mood awareness and balance via insightful discussions with a trauma-informed provider, as well as contemplative and behavioral homework geared toward getting the client’s body and mind reasonably grounded during times of agitation, and constructively active during times of despair.
-Emotional regulation begins with a more subtle and sophisticated understanding of physical and emotional sensitivity than has been previously taught to, modeled for, and experienced by bipolar clients.
+Good therapy will encourage mood awareness and balance via insight-producing discussions with a trauma-informed provider, as well as contemplative and behavioral homework geared toward getting the client’s body and mind reasonably grounded during times of agitation, and constructively active during times of low energy.
+Emotional regulation begins with a more subtle and sophisticated understanding of physical and emotional sensitivity than has been previously taught, modeled, and experienced.
 It takes practice, patience, safety, courage, and at times a sense of humor to learn more about misunderstood aspects of strong moods and difficult situations.
-And it absolutely can be done.
+And it really can be done.